 Has Students Performing Well

-1. has a consistently profitable strategy Most often, when learning how to trade, the goal is to be profitable.
+1. Has a consistently profitable strategy Most often, when learning how to trade, the goal is to be profitable.
 You need to follow an educator who is able to be profitable, and consistently so.

-2. has strong risk management techniques Risk management is a huge part of trading.
+2. Has strong risk management techniques.
+Risk management is a huge part of trading.
 No trader is right all the time, it’s not possible, so you need to know what to do when you’re wrong.

-3. is accredited by a governing financial body Anyone can sell an online course.
+3. Is accredited by a governing financial body Anyone can sell an online course.
 An ASIC regulated educator must work in the best interests of the student.
 Anyone who is not regulated by ASIC (or relevant body) has little repercussion to wrong-doing.

-4. has students who can also perform well in trading.
+4. Has students who can also perform well in trading.
 The educator can be the best trader in the world, but if they can’t pass that skill on, it doesn’t matter.
 The trading strategy and techniques should be as transferrable to students as possible.

-Learning to Trade From Books
+Learning to Trade Futures From Books

 Learning to Trade From Online Sources